 Detailed assessments and target tracking ensure that as much as possible is done to ensure that all learners achieve and make progress at Shotton Primary School.
-Regular pupil progress meetings allow staff to look at specific children, their current provision and reallocate resources and staffing as is appropriate, possible and realistic.
+Regular pupil progress meetings (half-termly) allow staff to look at specific children, their current provision and reallocate resources and staffing as is appropriate, possible and realistic.

 Funding is used to:

 - Employ additional staff to promote inclusion through specific group/paired/individual provisions.

 - Employ and train a Special Educational Needs Coordinator to liaise with parents, other professionals and outside agencies to meet the needs of our pupils.

 - Facilitate release time for Mrs Henson our SENCO and Inclusion Manager to work with external professionals to support wider professional development in relation to SEN-e.g. in writing/reviewing quality Educational Health Care Plans.